mitsuhiko/lucumr/2010/12/24/open-source-and-games.rst

 A few days ago the `Humble Indie Bundle 2 <http://www.humblebundle.com/>`_ released.
-It contains five independently developed games including the universally acclaimed “Braid” puzzle and “Machinarium” adventure game.
+It contains five independently developed games including the universally acclaimed “Braid” puzzle and “Machinarium” adventure games.
 As with last year they upgraded the bundle after a certain amount of revenue was made.
 This year they included last year's bundle in its entirety for all people that bought it before a certain time and for everyone that pays more than the average.

 Additionally yesterday they announced that “Revenge of the Titans” will become open source.
 This is similar to last year where “Gish”, “Aquaria”,